Download a printable pdf file of the theme from this link.

-The history of the pass system in Canada is very dark and shrouded in mystery and will require a great deal more research.
+The history of the Pass System in Canada is very dark, shrouded in mystery and will require a great deal more research.
 But there are several elements beyond dispute.

-Smith states that the system was first implemented as an emergency measure — designed to be temporary — in response to the North-West Rebellion led by Louis Riel, and the Northwest Rebellion in Saskatchewan (1885) as” the Canadian government was concerned resistance could grow out of control if indigenous people began leaving their reserves to join in.”
+Smith states that the system was first implemented as an emergency measure — designed to be temporary — in response to the North-West Rebellion led by Louis Riel and the North-West Rebellion in Saskatchewan (1885), since “the Canadian government was concerned resistance could grow out of control if Indigenous people began leaving their reserves to join in.”

-It was formalized after 1885 at the suggestion of then Assistant Commissioner of Indian Affairs Hayter Reed and approved by his superior Edgar Dewdney, in a document entitled “Memorandum to the honourable the Indian Commissioner for the Future Management of Indians”.
-Prime Minister, Sir John A. Macdonald’s response was that “…it is in the highest degree desirable to adopt it.”
+The system was formalized after 1885 at the suggestion of then Assistant Commissioner of Indian Affairs, Hayter Reed, and approved by his superior Edgar Dewdney, in a document entitled, “Memorandum to the honourable Indian Commissioner for the Future Management of Indians.”
+Prime Minister Sir John A. Macdonald’s response was that “…it is in the highest degree desirable to adopt it.”
 He then signed an internal order that became an unofficial policy of Indian Affairs.
-Henceforth, a pass to get off reserve would only be issued at the pleasure of the local Indian Agent, a man who held the judicial power to control every aspect of First Nations lives, holding judicial powers.
+Henceforth, a pass to get off the reserve would only be issued at the pleasure of the local Indian Agent, a man who held the judicial power to control every aspect of First Nations’ lives.

 It lasted nearly 60 years without ever going through Parliament.

-It is one example of policies and practices that were often arbitrarily applied by Indian Agents.
-What’s particularly suspicious about the pass system is how light the surviving documentation is, considering its powerful and illegal control of people.
-The pass system had no basis in law, but the system nonetheless lasted over six decades.
-Although not without exception, it appears to have been applied primarily in Treaties 4, 6 and 7 (on the Prairies and mainly in Alberta).
+The Pass System is one example of policies and practices that were often arbitrarily applied by Indian Agents.
+What’s particularly suspicious about the Pass System is how light the surviving documentation is, considering its powerful and illegal control of people.
+It had no basis in law, but the system nonetheless lasted over six decades.
+Although not without exception, it appears to have been applied primarily in Treaty areas 4, 6 and 7 (on the Prairies and mainly in Alberta).

 Macdonald acknowledged that they were on shaky ground, since requiring passes would violate treaty rights.
-In a letter to Indian Commissioner Edgar Dewdney on October 28, 1885.
-Macdonald wrote: “…should resistance be offered on the ground of Treaty rights the obtaining of a pass should not be insisted upon as regards loyal Indians.”
-Indian agents were supplied with books of passes, or permits to leave.
-As you can see from the photo of one of the passes, the time the individual is allowed to be off reserve is recorded, as is the purpose of the time away, and whether or not he is allowed to carry a gun.
-So the “pass system” was initially applied to “rebel Indians” but later expanded for all First Nations.
+In a letter to Indian Commissioner Edgar Dewdney on October 28, 1885, he wrote: “…should resistance be offered on the ground of Treaty rights, the obtaining of a pass should not be insisted upon as regards loyal Indians.”
+As you can see from the photo above, the passes recorded the time the individual was allowed to be off reserve, the purpose of the time away, and whether or not they were allowed to carry a gun.
+So the Pass System was initially applied to “rebel Indians,” but later expanded to all First Nations people.

 In order to obtain a pass, individuals would often have to travel many days by foot to the Agent’s house, not knowing if he would be there when they arrived.
 If the Agent was away, they would either camp and wait, or return home.
-If the need to leave the reserve was pressing, such as to sell market-ready produce, the delay resulted in produce that rotted.
-First Nation farmers also were required to have a permit to sell their produce.
-The pass system additionally enabled the government to attempt to quash potlatches, the Sun Dance and other cultural practices.
+If the need to leave the reserve was pressing, such as to sell market-ready produce, the delay usually resulted in produce that rotted.
+First Nation farmers were also required to have a permit to sell their produce in the first place.
+Furthermore, the Pass System enabled the government’s attempts to quash potlatches, the Sun Dance and other cultural practices.